DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: Results

-where $P_{\ell}^{\text{rec}}(k)$ is the reconstructed dark-matter power spectrum, $P_{\ell}^{\text{true}}(k)$ is the true dark-matter power spectrum, and $P_{\ell}^{\text{gal}}(k)$ is the redshift-space galaxy density power spectrum.
+where $P_{\ell}^{\text{rec}}(k)$ is the reconstructed dark matter power spectrum, $P_{\ell}^{\text{true}}(k)$ is the true dark matter power spectrum, and $P_{\ell}^{\text{gal}}(k)$ is the redshift-space galaxy density power spectra.
 The ratios are computed for both the quadrupole ($\ell=2$) and hexadecapole ($\ell=4$), providing a measure of the RSD correction performance at different scales.

-Figure~\ref{fig:pkl_den} shows the ratios $R_{\ell}(k)$ for both the quadrupole ($\ell=2$) and hexadecapole ($\ell=4$) power spectrum.
+Figure~\ref{fig:pkl_den} shows the ratios $R_{\ell}(k)$ for both the quadrupole ($\ell=2$) and hexadecapole ($\ell=4$) power spectra.
 At large scales, the ratios are close to zero, indicating that the RSD correction effectively restores the reconstructed power spectra to the true values.
-At small scales, the ratios are greater than zero, but typically remain less than 0.5.
+At small scales, the ratios are greater than zero but typically remain less than 0.5.
 This suggests that most of the RSDs have been successfully removed, although some residual distortions persist at smaller scales, probably due to less effective reconstruction in high-density regions.

-Based on the test results, we conclude that our network, despite using a small sample size, is capable of directly predicting the density field from the galaxy density field and effectively correcting for redshift-space distortions (RSDs).
-This leads to a reliable reconstruction of the clustering dark-matter density field.
-However, it is important to note that additional training data is still needed to enhance performance, particularly in high-density regions and on smaller scales.
+Based on the test results, we conclude that our network, despite using a small sample size, is capable of directly predicting the density field from the galaxy density field and effectively correcting for RSDs.
+This leads to a reliable reconstruction of the clustering mass density field.
+However, it is important to note that additional training data are still needed to enhance performance, particularly in high-density regions and on smaller scales.